xinwenfu/VChat_LTER/README.md

 |------------------------------------------------------------|
 ```

 **Note**: Not sure why the attack crashes the vchat server.
 Therefore, we restart the vchat server once it crashes.
-The attack repeats the attack until it succeeds.
+The attack repeats until it succeeds.

 #### Multi-Stage
 > [!NOTE]